zjb1001/tiny_eventbus/README.md

 The Tiny EventBus Service is designed to enable efficient inter-process event communication through shared memory.
 This service allows processes to publish and subscribe to events, facilitating real-time communication without the overhead of network calls.

-## Structure
+## Project Structure

 ```
-/home/pg/OwnRepoground/tiny_eventbus/
+./tiny_eventbus_demo/
 ├── Makefile
 ├── src/
 │   ├── eventbus.h
 │   ├── eventbus.c
+│   ├── init_eventbus.c
+│   └── eventbus.h
+├── examples/
+│   ├── publisher_interative.c
-├── examples
+│   ├── subscriber_interative.c
 │   ├── publisher_command.c
-│   ├── publisher_interative.c
-│   ├── subscriber_command.c
+│   └── subscriber_command.c
+├── test/
-│   └── subscriber_interative.c
+│   └── test_eventbus.cpp
+└── README.md
 ```
 ## Purpose

-The primary goal of the Tiny EventBus Service is to provide a lightweight and efficient mechanism for inter-process communication (IPC) using shared memory.
-This approach is particularly useful for high-performance applications where low latency and high throughput are critical.
+The primary goal of the Tiny EventBus Service is to facilitate efficient inter-process event management through a structured, engineering approach.
+By leveraging shared memory for IPC, this service ensures low latency and high throughput, making it ideal for high-performance applications.
+The project aims to provide a robust framework for publishing, subscribing to, and managing events across different processes, enabling real-time communication without the overhead of network calls.

+## Features

+- **Event Publishing and Subscribing:** Processes can publish events to specific topics and subscribe to topics to receive events.
+- **Shared Memory IPC:** Utilizes shared memory for efficient and low-latency inter-process communication.
+- **Topic Management:** Supports creation and management of topics, allowing for organized event distribution.
+- **Real-time Communication:** Ensures real-time event delivery, critical for time-sensitive applications.
+- **Scalable and Lightweight:** Designed to be lightweight and scalable, suitable for various application sizes and complexities.
+- **Error Handling and Cleanup:** Includes mechanisms for error handling and resource cleanup to maintain system stability.

 ## Setup